 For instance, clients often discount the value of editing meta tags — a page-by-page task that can seem time-consuming and trivial.
 And it is time-consuming, but certainly not trivial.

 Those who do see the value usually have seen positive results from optimizing titles and meta descriptions in the past.
 We have never seen it hurt, and almost always see solid improvement.
 What is especially helpful is if the implementation team understands how SEO really works at an advanced level.

 Results of Unrealistic Expectations

-Where you have an SEO consultant working with a client, misaligned expectations lead to scope-creep and client-satisfaction issues.
+When you have an SEO consultant working with a client, misaligned expectations lead to scope creep and client-satisfaction issues.
 Disrespect for the SEO team, and sometimes disregard for the client’s desires for extra services, can result.

 Some clients — especially those that are already knowledgeable about SEO — may want to retain unyielding control of their SEO project.
 This is understandable when the company had an SEO team and strategy in place already.
 Issues arise, however, if that in-house team thinks they are better than they are and the consultant is ignored.

 Generally, our favorite consulting scenario involves working closely with the client’s in-house SEO team.